Victor Bendix

 Victor Emanuel Bendix (17 May 1851 in Copenhagen – January 1926) was a Danish composer, conductor and pianist, who came from a Jewish family.
 His teachers included Niels Gade.

+He studied at the conservatory of music at Copenhagen, then newly founded, from 1867 to 1869.
+He studied piano under August Winding and composition under Niels W. Gade.
+He visited Germany and other countries abroad; his compositions show the influence of modern German romanticism.

 He was also a friend of Carl Nielsen, who dedicated his Symphonic Suite for piano (1894) to Bendix.

 In 1879, he married the writer and philanthropist Baroness Rigmor Stampe.